PoojaMallikarjun/MeteorJs-ReactJs-Tasks-App/README.md

 # MeteorJs-ReactJs-ToDo-App
-A To-Do application using MeteorJs with ReactJs
+A tasks management application using MeteorJs with ReactJs